handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 ### Passing `this` reference to method that expect concrete class implementation

+`**By default experimental setting 'Enable method calls with 'this' as argument fix' is turned on in options, and should fix 'this' calls/assignment issue.
+If you see issues with that please turn setting off and get in touch via support email.**

-It'll throw compilation error `The best overloaded method match for xxx has some invalid arguments` - this is due to the fact that changed code is technically different type.
+Unless experimental setting is on - it'll throw compilation error `The best overloaded method match for xxx has some invalid arguments` - this is due to the fact that changed code is technically different type.
 The code will need to be adjusted to depend on some abstraction instead (before hot-reload).

-`**By default experimental setting 'Enable method calls with 'this' as argument fix' is turned on in options, and should fix 'this' calls issue.
-If you see issues with that please turn setting off and get in touch via support email.**

 This code would cause the above error.
 ```